 The Badger-Eclipse Drills are modified Eclipse Drills originally manufactured by Icefield Instruments, Inc. The drill is an electromechanical system capable of collecting 81 mm (3.2-inch) diameter cores to depths of approximately 300 m.
 The drill system is transportable by small aircraft or helicopter.
-IDP has two Badger-Eclipse Drill systems that it regularly deploys and a third Eclipse Drill that was transferred from the University of New Hampshire to IDP at the University of Wisconsin in 2010.
+IDP has two Badger-Eclipse Drill systems that it regularly deploys and a third, partial Eclipse Drill that was transferred from the University of

+New Hampshire to IDP at the University of Wisconsin in 2010.

-In 2013, IDP designed and fabricated a solar and wind power system for use with the drill, which has proven particularly useful at field sites where environmental impact is of concern and where use of a generator is not desirable or permitted.
+In 2013, IDP designed and fabricated a solar and wind power system for use with the drill, which has proven useful at field sites where environmental impact is of concern and where use of a generator is not desirable or permitted.
 IDP also owns two Mountain Hardwear Space Station tents for use with the Badger-Eclipse Drill systems.
-The tents have allowed drilling operations to continue safely and reliably during inclement weather in Alaska, Greenland and Antarctica.
-In 2017, IDP completed a redesign of the aging control boxes and readout boxes to provide for simplified operation, weight reduction and new sealed cases.
+The tents have allowed drilling operations to continue safely and reliably during inclement weather in Alaska, Greenland, and Antarctica.
+In 2017, IDP completed a redesign of the aging control boxes and readout boxes to provide simplified operation, weight reduction and new sealed cases.
 In 2018, new cover panels were implemented for the traversing system.
 New cases were also procured for the motor section and tower frame.
 New load pins and load pin amplifiers were implemented to make the load sense circuit more robust.
-Beneficial updates were made to the Operator's Manual and minor maintenance is performed between field seasons.
+Beneficial updates were made to the Operations and Maintenance Manual and minor maintenance is performed between field seasons.

 Two Badger-Eclipse drills are available for use.
 One is referred to as the 'standard' Badger-Eclipse Drill and the other as the 'traversing' Badger-Eclipse Drill, since it is sled-mounted.
-In late 2016 and early 2017, IDP performed a thorough assessment of the Eclipse Drills and has since implemented numerous minor, but very beneficial modifications to the drills.
-An improved winch cable termination has been built and is being implemented.
-Spare parts kits were assembled in 2021 and are ready for issue.
+An improved winch cable termination has been built and is ready for field testing.
+IDP is also working to ensure complete drawings and documentation are available for the drills.

-Improvements to instrumentation and the control system have been implemented to increase operational flexibility and reliability.
+Improvements to the instrumentation and the control system have been implemented to increase operational flexibility and reliability.
 Aging components are being replaced as necessary.

 - 1. General maintenance and repairs Ongoing. - 2.
-Complete field testing of the new cable termination PY 2023. - 3.
-Upgrade remaining cable terminations pending successful field testing PY 2023. - 4.
-Complete documentation and enter into database Ongoing. - 5.
-Ready third existing Eclipse Drill system for issue As needed.
+Complete field testing of the new cable termination PY 2024. - 3.
+Complete documentation and enter into database Ongoing. - 4.
+Ready a third Eclipse Drill system for issue, either by completing/upgrading the unit from UNH or through the purchase of a new Eclipse Drill As needed.